suerfu/TesseractSim/README.md

 ```
 /filter/recordWhenHit bar
 ```
-Record the entire tracks when there is a hit in detector *bar*.
+Record the entire tracks when there is a hit in detector *bar* (physical volume name).
 ```
 /filter/killWhenHit bar
 ```
-Kill any particles that makes their way to detector named *bar*.
+Kill any particles that makes their way to detector named *bar* (physical volume name).
 Useful when you want to sample flux on a surface.
 ```
 /filter/excludeParticle bar
 /filter/excludeProcess bar